natacasey/natacasey.github.io/index.md

 ---

-I am a language specialist with a passion for technology and data analysis
+A linguist with a passion for technology and data analysis

 *Located in Denver, Colorado*